melissagwolf/Website/content/CV.md

 Introduction to Statistics
 University of California, Santa Barbara

-Psychometric Consultant 2017 – Present
+Psychometric Specialist 2017 – Present
 John Templeton Foundation Grant (61187): What is Religious Experience?
 Validating and Testing the Inventory of Non-Ordinary Experiences
 University of California, Santa Barbara